 Keystone ranks as a top family ski resort in the U.S., so it’s no surprise skiing reigns as king.
 The Nordic Center offers access to 9 miles of groomed trails, ski lessons and guided hikes.
 Skiers find trails for all skill levels, such as Stairway to Heaven for advanced skiers and three trails for beginners.

 Strap on Snowshoes

 Non-skiers, or those who want a new activity, should try snowshoeing.
 Suited for all ages, snowshoeing offers an energetic way to see the area without balancing on skis.
 Visitors are welcome to explore on their own or book a guided tour with an expert.
-One popular option is the Snowshoe Eco Hike on Fridays, which lasts 1.5 hours and offers an easy hike along the Snake River.
+One popular option is Snowshoe Eco Hike on Fridays, which lasts 1.5 hours and offers an easy hike along Snake River.